beinghaziq/beinghaziq/README.md

-Hi 👋 My name is Muhammad Haziq
+Hi 👋 My this is Haziq
 ===============================

 Software Engineer